ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="markdown-drawing" name="drawing"></a>
 ## Drawing

+<a id="markdown-introduction-3" name="introduction-3"></a>
+### Introduction

-To access the drawing classes, import the `piweb` interface into your script.
-All necessary classes for drawing are encapsulated in the `piweb.drawing` module.
+All necessary classes for drawing are encapsulated in the `piweb.drawing` interface.
 The custom plot will be rendered whenever something changes, e.g. a property value, its size or position.
-When this happens, the custom plot api will emit the `render` event, which has a [`DrawingContext`](#drawingcontext) object as its parameter.
+When this happens, the custom plot API will emit the `render` event, which has a [`DrawingContext`](#drawingcontext) object as its parameter.

 ```TypeScript
 import * as piweb from 'piweb';